 Traditionally, the board has selected grant recipients in an ‘around the table,’ exchange of suggestions among board members.

-Because all of the board members are actively engaged in the communities of the Gorge, they bring
+Because all of the board members are actively engaged in the communities of the Gorge, they have

-However, for the first time the organization’s history, the board will accept grant applications from the public.
+However, the board also accepts grant applications from the public.

 |1.
 Name, address and contact number for the organization.

 3. Disclosure of your business status - are you a non-profit, a for-profit or an individual applicant?